Shakurspeare: A Tribute to Tupac Shakur and the 50th Anniversary of Hip Hop

 Art programs encourage students to be creative and use their imagination as much as possible, a critical aspect in helping students to magnify their place in relation to the rest of the world they live in, encourage novelty and nonlinear thinking.

-We seek partnerships and endorsements with Institutions, Non-profit Organizations, NGO's, and Corporate Sponsors that aligns with our mission in advocating access to arts and culture for youth..
-Visit and pledge your patronage to the listed organizations in our directory so they can continue to grow and provide access.BECOME A PATRON DIRECTORY
+Visit and pledge your patronage directly to the listed organizations in our directory so they can continue to grow and provide access to arts and culture.BECOME A PATRON DIRECTORY